Water bottle: Popularity

-Consequences

 Health

 Chemicals used for making some types of bottles have been shown to be detrimental to the health of humans.
 Inhalation of chemicals used in the manufacture of plastics is a hazard for the factory workers who handle the material.
 In many developing countries, plastic waste is burned rather than recycled or deposited in landfills.
 Rural residents of developing countries who burn plastic as a disposal method are not protected from the chemical inhalation hazards associated with this practice.
 It is important to dispose of water that has been stored in PET bottles that have been exposed to high temperatures for a prolonged period of time or are beyond the expiration date because harmful chemicals may leach from the plastic.

+In 2008, researchers from Arizona State University found that storing plastic bottles in temperatures at or above 60 °C can cause antimony to enter the water contained in the bottles.
+Therefore, frequently drinking from bottles stored in places such as cars during the summer months may have negative health effects.

 Bottle manufacturing relies on petroleum and natural resources.
-Some creating processes release toxic chemicals into the air and water supply that can immensely affect nervous systems, blood cells, kidneys, immune systems, and can cause cancer and birth defects.
-Most disposable water bottles are made from petroleum found polyethylene terephthalate (PET).
-While PET is considered less toxic than many other types of plastic, the Berkeley Ecology Center found that manufacturing PET makes toxic emissions in the form of nickel, ethylbenzene, ethylene oxide and benzene at levels 100 times higher than those created to make the same amount of glass.
+Some manufacturing processes release toxic chemicals into the air and water supply that can affect nervous systems, blood cells, kidneys, immune systems, and can cause cancer and birth defects.
+Most disposable water bottles are made from petroleum-derived polyethylene terephthalate (PET).
+While PET is considered less toxic than many other types of plastic, the Berkeley Ecology Center found that manufacturing PET creates toxic emissions in the form of nickel, ethylbenzene, ethylene oxide and benzene at levels 100 times higher than those created to make the same amount of glass.